slatedocs/slate/source/includes/_PaymentTransaction.md

 EXAMPLE SERVICE RESPONSE DATA

 {
-  “res” : “ACCEPT”,
+  "res" : "ACCEPT",
-  “tid” : “89”,
+  "tid" : "89",
-  “transaction_status” : “complete”,
+  "transaction_status" : "complete",
-  “rcd” : “1000,100,110,151,120”,
+  "rcd" : "1000,100,110,151,120",
-  “frn”:”Fallthrough”,
+  "frn":"Fallthrough",
-  “frd”:”User is trusted and no fraud rules were triggered.”
+  "frd":"User is trusted and no fraud rules were triggered."
 }

 {
-  “transaction_status” : “error”,
+  "transaction_status" : "error",
-  “error_message” : “Bad data format:Failed to parse the date string provided in the data.
-Please use ISO 8601 format.”
+  "error_message" : "Bad data format:Failed to parse the date string provided in the data.
+Please use ISO 8601 format."
 }
 ```